 “Online Therapy?
 Really?”
 Even though I’ve been practicing online therapy since 2010 I still get this response from people — even other therapists.
-Personally, I’m surprised that they’re surprised, given how common it’s become over the last few years — not to mention the all the benefits that it brings to the therapeutic process.
+Personally, I’m surprised that they’re surprised, given how common it has become over the last few years — not to mention all the benefits that it brings to the therapeutic process.

 I’ve been specializing in online therapy for years now, and I have clients all over the world — from Denver, to Dusseldorf, to Dubai.
 I meet with people in the privacy of their own homes to help them dig deep, overcome self-limiting patterns, and make amazing new things happen in their lives.
 The therapy I do with clients online is virtually identical to the great work we do here at Growing Self in-person in our Denver offices.
 (Click here to learn more about our Positive, Productive and Effective Therapy Program.)

 Here’s what I tell people who are curious about why I practice therapy online:

 And that is not just my opinion.
 Over the last few years, as online counseling is becoming more commonly practiced, suspicious researchers have been poking at it to make sure that it’s effective.
 They are finding that:

 - The effects of online therapy are longer lasting, and slightly more effective, than those of face-to-face therapy for treatment of depression.
 Journal of Affective Disorders, 2013

 - People have the same levels of satisfaction with online therapy as with face-to-face therapy, and online therapy is just as effective.
 American Psychiatric Association, 2007.